-- (Experimental) Lets shoppers search for specific items by image.
+- (Experimental Resource) Lets shoppers search for specific items by image.
 You can refine the results by using URI parameters and filters.

-- (Experimental) Provides the ability for eBay members to see the contents of their eBay cart, and add, remove, and change the quantity of items in their eBay cart.
-Note: This resource is not available in the eBay API Explorer.
+- (Experimental Resource) and (Limited Release) Provides the ability for eBay members to see the contents of their eBay cart, and add, remove, and change the quantity of items in their eBay cart.

-- Deal API – Searches for and retrieves details about eBay deals and events, as well as the items associated with those deals and events.
+- (Limited Release) Deal API – Searches for and retrieves details about eBay deals and events, as well as the items associated with those deals and events.

 - A daily Item feed file of the newly listed eBay items for a specific category, date, and marketplace.

 - A weekly Item Bootstrap feed file of all the eBay items in a specific category and marketplace.